ongardie/ongardie.net-content/blog/website-updates/blurb.md

 On a related note, I used to host the code for this website with a local [cgit](https://git.zx2c4.com/cgit/about/) instance.
 I've turned that off and moved the code to a [GitHub repo](https://github.com/ongardie/website-gen) instead.
-If you're curious, You can look through the history of that repo to see what's changed.
+If you're curious, you can look through the history of that repo to see what's changed.